By: Stan Popovich

 1. Volunteer at an animal shelter: This is one of the quickest ways to spend time with a fluffy friend in your life.
 Animal shelters and rescue centers often need volunteers who don’t mind socializing with the animals and taking care of them while they are at the shelter.

-2. Foster an animal: Fostering animals is being a pet parent without the long-term commitment.
+2. Foster an animal: Fostering animals is being a pet parent without a long-term commitment.
 Animals are typically in a foster situation somewhere between two and eight weeks.
 You can find organizations who need people to foster by contacting them.

 3. Pet sit for friends: Pet sitting is the act of caring for a pet in its own home while the owner is away.
 Pet owners use pet sitters when they go on a vacation, travel for business, work long hours or when they are sick or injured to care for their pets.